menzHSE/cv-ml-lecture-notebooks/README.md

 * `linear_regression`: demo of linear regression in PyTorch and MLX
 * `perceptron`: multiple demos of perceptrons in NumPy, PyTorch and MLX.
 Some of the demos are very "spelled-out" to provide some insights into the inner working of gradient descent
 * `multi_layer_perceptron`: multiple demos of multi-layer perceptrons in PyTorch and MLX including visualizations of decision boundaries
-* `cifar`: demos of CNNs in PyTorch and MLX for image classification
+* `cnn`: demos of CNNs in PyTorch and MLX for image classification

 ## Usage